 How is the market for classic Fiat 500s at the moment and where do you see it going in the future?

 I honestly don’t know.
 There are always a lot for sale, but only a few are in anywhere near the condition of mine.
-The market will only ever stagnate or go up though, in my eyes.
+In my eyes, the market will only ever stagnate or go up though.
 I bought mine – like all my cars – for the enjoyment, not as an investment, but it’s nice to know she’s worth a lot more than I paid.
 The 500 isn’t rare enough to be a big money classic, unless one of the rarer models, like a Jolly (beach buggy) or a 500D, with its suicide (reverse-opening) doors.